 When the investors in Viking Venture acquired a majority stake in House of Control in 2015, it gave the company further momentum: Professionalization of management, better organisation of the business, a renewed focus on customer satisfaction, and greater financial resources for expansion into new markets.

-Our rule of thumb, based on the experience of some 1,500 customers, is that they can reduce other operating costs by - on average - 10 percent.
-In addition to improving profitability while threading more lightly on the planet, cutting costs also makes employment more robust in times of scarcity.
+A rule of thumb based on the experience of our customers is that they can reduce other operating costs by 10 percent on average.
+In addition to increased profitability and reduced environmental impact, the cost reduction also contributes to safer employment conditions in uncertain times.